 Elevating the legs for sleep is a simple concept.
-It simply refers to lifting the legs up higher than they would normally be.
-Leg elevation can be carried out during the day; for example, by using a footstool, or sitting with your legs up against a wall.
+It refers to lifting the legs higher than they would typically be.
+Leg elevation can be carried out during the day.
+For example, by using a footstool, or sitting with your legs up against a wall.
 Many people put their feet up as a way of relaxing.
 But what about at nighttime?

 If you’re like most people, you probably sleep lying flat in bed.
 Whether you sleep on your back, front, or on your side, most people sleep with their bodies all at the same level.
 Other than the head being propped up by a pillow, of course.